-The mission of Disability Resources is to create an accessible and inclusive learning environment where disability is recognized as an aspect of diversity.
-The goals and objectives of Disability Resources are to:
+The mission of Accessibility Services is to create an accessible and inclusive learning environment where disability is recognized as an aspect of diversity.
+The goals and objectives of Accessibility Services are to:

-- consult regarding the reduction of barriers for persons with disabilities; and
+- consult regarding the reduction of barriers for persons with disabilities

 Wesleyan does not offer academic programs specifically designed for individuals with disabilities.
 The University is, however, committed to providing services and reasonable accommodations to all students who need and have a legal entitlement to such accommodations.